 Hosting a major event like the Olympics is likely to trigger a quantum leap in the scale of this behaviour.
 The majority of inner-city residents – including key workers in industries like hospitality, cleaning etc. – are renters.
 But the influx of tens of thousands of short-term visitors to our city will likely lead to many of these renters being evicted, or told that they can only remain in their homes if they cop a prohibitively unaffordable rent increase.

 It’s possible this problem will be particularly pronounced in Brisbane due to the size of our city and the number of existing dwellings.
-When you compare our city’s population as a proportion of the current global population, Brisbane (including the Sunshine Coast and Gold Coast) is arguably the smallest city in the modern era to host the Olympics.
+When you compare our city’s population as a proportion of the current global population, Brisbane (including the Sunshine Coast and Gold Coast) is probably the smallest city to host the Olympics in the modern era.